 Many of the ocean’s best dive sites have artificial reefs, or wrecks that have sunk through the ages.
 Phi Phi Island is no exception.
 We got 2 fantastic wrecks just on our doorstep, the famous King Cruiser wreck (sunk in 1997) and the Kled Gaeow wreck (sunk in 2014).

-Both of this sites are suitable for Advanced or Spatiality divers or can be done as part of the Advanced or specialty diver.
+Both of this sites are suitable for Advanced or specialty divers or can be done as part of the Advanced or specialty diver courses.

 This program gives you the skills and knowledge required to safely scuba dive above and around these underwater treasures.
 You will earn the SSI Wreck Diving certification after completing this program.